LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   * The ``RAJA/.gitlab-ci.yml`` file defines general information that applies to all GitLab testing configurations run by the RAJA project.
-  * The ``.uberenv_config.json`` file defines the Spack version we use, where the RAJA Spack package lives, where the Spack specs live, etc.
+  * The ``.uberenv_config.json`` file defines the Spack version we use, where the RAJA Spack package and others live, where the Spack specs live, etc.
   * Files in the ``RAJA/.gitlab`` directory describe which test pipelines are subscribed to that are defined in the
     `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project,